chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

+# Packaging Instructions for MLflow Models

-# Why use MLflow to package models
+## Why use MLflow to package models

 MLflow allows you to package and distribute your model in a way that makes it easy for other users to use your model to run inference.
 It also makes it easy for model serving platforms (e.g. SageMaker, Databricks, Azure ML, etc.), to serve your model as a web service.
 Read about the [MLflow Model Format](https://mlflow.org/docs/latest/ml/model) to learn more.